herachxx/ip-toolkit/README.md

 ## `> IP ADDRESS FUNDAMENTALS`

 ### What is an IP address?
-An IP address is a unique numerical label assigned to every device on a network.
-It serves two purposes: identifying the host and providing its location on the network.
+A unique numerical label assigned to every device on a network.
+It identifies the host and provides its location on the network.

 ### Public vs. Private